 Regular dog grooming presents the opportunity to inspect dogs for lumps or injuries on regions of their bodies that aren’t often seen or touched during normal day-to-day interactions.
-While most lumps, such as lipomas, cysts, and warts are benign, it is important to have a baseline of size, texture, and shape so changes over time can be detected.
+While most lumps, such as lipomas, cysts, and warts, are benign, it is important to have a baseline of size, texture, and shape so that changes over time can be detected.
 Hard, immovable lumps warrant immediate attention from a veterinarian.
 If a dog is yelping or pulling away when touched on a certain spot, this could be indicative of a soft tissue injury.

 Letting dogs’ nails grow too long may seem innocuous, but it can change the way they walk.
-Long nails—nails that touch the ground—mean less traction on slippery surfaces, painful pressure on the nail beds, and if left untreated, arthritis in the toes.
+Long nails—nails that touch the ground—mean less traction on slippery surfaces, painful pressure on the nail beds, and, if left untreated, arthritis in the toes.
 By compensating for painful strides due to untrimmed nails, other joints in the paws and legs bear a disproportionate amount of pressure and can also be worn down.
-Trimming a dog’s nails can be intimidating and it isn’t always the easiest task.
+Trimming a dog’s nails can be intimidating, and it isn’t always the easiest task.
 Every dog owner has likely heard of the quick—the inner area of the nail containing blood vessels—and horror stories about inadvertently cutting into it.
-But knowing what to look for, using the right tools like a safety clippers or a rotary grinder designed specifically for caring for dogs’ nails, and regular professional grooming can help you and your dog avoid the trauma of nail trimming.
+But knowing what to look for, using the right tools like safety clippers or a rotary grinder designed specifically for caring for dogs’ nails, and regular professional grooming can help you and your dog avoid the trauma of nail trimming.

 Flea and Tick Prevention

 Preventive treatments are the best line of defense against parasites like fleas and ticks.
 However, brushing and bathing on a regular basis can also rid your dogs of these potentially harmful pests.
 Even mild soaps formulated for dogs can act as an insecticide against fleas.
-The head, neck, and tail regions are common spots for both fleas and ticks as both need easy access to blood in order to feed.
+The head, neck, and tail regions are common spots for both fleas and ticks, as both need easy access to blood in order to feed.
 Ticks can also frequently be found between dogs’ toes, in their armpits, and around their groin.
-It takes 48 hours for a tick to begin transmitting diseases such as Lyme disease after latching, so it is recommended that you inspect your dog immediately after being out in areas with a potentially high tick-prevalence.
+It takes 48 hours for a tick to begin transmitting diseases such as Lyme disease after latching, so it is recommended that you inspect your dog immediately after being out in areas with a potentially high tick prevalence.

 Dogs shed all year round, but many breeds, like those with double coats, shed more during the spring and fall.
-This seasonal change in preparation of colder or hotter weather is called “blowing their coat.”
+This seasonal change in preparation for colder or hotter weather is called “blowing their coat.”
 Brushing your dog regularly removes the fur that detached from the follicle and prevents it from getting trapped and matted.
 It may be tempting to shave dogs during the warmer months to keep them cool and cut back on fur in the home, but this can inhibit a dog’s natural temperature regulation mechanisms and leave their sensitive skin exposed to the sun.

 Strong Teeth and Healthy Gums